Sugar and spice and all things nice. That's how I'd describe this bridal shower invitation.

 The invitation is simple, giving the dress room to shine.
 The dress is raised up from the invitation using stick-on foam squares.
 This adds dimension to the invitation, making the overall appearance a little less "simple".

-Download the free printable invitation template using the link below, then change out the text with your shower information and print as many copies as you need.
-It's up to you then to make the wedding dress and you've got yourself a completely custom, completely adorable, invitation.
+Change the text, fonts and colors online of this free printable invitation template using the link below, then download and print at home.
+Print as many copies as you need and make sure you double check the spelling.
+Once you make the wedding dress, you now have yourself a completely custom, completely adorable, invitation.

 The invitation prints in black and white, so you can print on any color paper that you like.
 This gives you control to choose the color scheme.
 I'd recommend using a fairly light paper, anything too dark will make the text hard to read.
 You can also choose any color ribbon to adorn the dress, giving you the opportunity to create the invitation in your bride's two chosen colors.